cognitedata/reveal/react-components/src/architecture/concrete/exampleDomainObject/README.md

       domainObject.setRenderStyle(undefined);
       domainObject.notify(Changes.renderStyle);
     }
-    return true;
+    return true; // Indicate success
   }
 ```

-Please implement `get isEnabled()` so the button is not enable if you don't have any `PointDomainObjects`.
+Please implement `get isEnabled()` so the button is not enable if you don't have any `PointDomainObjects` in the system.

 Make a similar `DeleteAllPointsCommand`.
 When deleting object by a collection, remember to iterate in reverse order.
 I have done it in this way (maybe it can be done simpler?)